MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 This hardware OATH token preview refresh improves flexibility and security for organizations by removing Global Administrator requirements.
 Organizations can delegate token creation, assignment, and activation to Privileged Authentication Administrators or Authentication Policy Administrators.

-End users can also self-assign and activate tokens from their [Security info](https://mysignins.microsoft.com/security-info) page.
-For more information, see [User self-assignment and activation](#user-self-assignment-and-activation).

-The following table compares the administrator role requirements to manage hardware OATH tokens in the preview refresh versus original preview option.
+The following table compares the administrator role requirements to manage hardware OATH tokens in the preview refresh versus the original preview.

 | Task    | Original preview | Preview refresh |
 |---------|------------------|-----------------|